sojoudian/COMP3095_Fall2025/Week13/Week13-2.md

 import java.util.List;
 ```

-Update the `inventoryServiceAPI()` method to include explicit server configuration:
+Update the `inventoryServiceAPI()` method to include explicit server configuration pointing to the API Gateway:

 ```java
 @Bean